Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

 ## Data

-The scripts could be run with the included data files under each of the analysis folders.
-These can be found under the `subclustering` folder.
+The scripts could be run with the included data files under each of the analysis folders to reproduce the results.
+For the `subclustering` folder, these can be found in the `input_files` directory.
 The plots can also be produced using the provided data files for each type of plot under the `plotting` folder.

 We have all of our data that was part of this pub on Zenodo here - LINK TO ZENODO DATABASE